Iakobs/godot-play-game-services/README.md

 With Godot 4.2+, the way android plugins work [has changed](https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html), so I had to update this plugin to match the new requirements.
 Now there's only one editor plugin (this one), instead of having two separate plugins like before, one android plugin and one godot plugin.

 ## How to use the plugin
-Using the plugin requires downloading the repository, and generating the sources.
+Using the plugin requires downloading the repository, generating the sources, and making some configuration steps.
 I'm working to provide a more user-friendly way of using the plugin, but for now I'm afraid this is the only way of using it.

 ### Downloading the plugin
 To download the plugin you can use `git` to clone it, or just download the repository in a zip file from GitHub.